How to Buy a Small Business

 You may find that said traditional lending institutions are friendlier than usual, as financing an established business is generally considered to be less risky than financing a startup.

-You may also want to consider asking the seller to finance part of your purchase of his business.
+You may also want to consider asking the seller to finance part of your purchase of the business.
 One common arrangement is for the seller to carry a promissory note for part of the purchase price.
-(Note that if you're going to approach the seller for financing, you have to make the option attractive to him.
+(Note that if you're going to approach the seller for financing, you have to make the option attractive to them.
 You may need to offer a rate of interest above the going rate, for instance.)

 Make an Offer